Removal Options for Lipoma - Surgical excision and liposuction

 Individuals may also require lipoma removal if the growth:

 Surgical excision is the most common form of lipoma removal.
-When patients come to the Calabasas Dermatology Center for surgical removal, our dermatologists will initially inject the area around the lipoma with a local anesthetic.
+When patients come to Brilliance Dermatology for surgical removal, our dermatologists will initially inject the area around the lipoma with a local anesthetic.
 The physician then makes a small incision into the skin and removes the growth.
 Finishing the procedure requires closing the incision with sutures and applying a dressing.

 In some instances, our dermatologists may remove a lipoma using liposuction.
 After anesthetizing the area, the physician inserts the cannula beneath the skin.
 The device ruptures the capsule and removes the fat cells.
 The clinician then closes and covers the incision upon completion.